splunk/splunk-operator/docs/Ingress.md

 #### Configure Ingress services

-##### Ingress Service for Splunk Web and HEC
+##### Configure Ingress for Splunk Web and HEC

-The following ingress example yaml configures Splunk Web and HEC as an operator installed service.
+The following ingress example yaml configures Splunk Web as well as HEC as an operator installed service.
 HEC is exposed via ssl and Splunk Web is non-ssl.
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Ingress